 Our objective is not to evaluate the reliability or quality of any particular instrument or method for determining boundary layer depth.
 Instead, it is to provide the best possible assessment of mixing height given the multiple observing systems available.
-We limited our work to 10 AM and 3 PM each day because that is when the two daily radiosonde soundings were made.
+We limited our work to 3 PM each day because that is when the second of two daily radiosonde soundings were made and likely to be the time when the depth was near maximum.